silviyahristova/handyfix/README.md

 + [Bootstrap 5.2](https://getbootstrap.com/)
     + used to create the structure and layout of the website, making it responsive on all devices.
 + [Google Fonts](https://fonts.google.com/)
-    + used to get the links to the fonts that are put in the head of the html pages.
+    + used to get the links to the fonts that are in the head of the html pages.
 These fonts are then used throughout the website.
 + [Font Awesome](https://fontawesome.com/)
     + used to add icons to the project.
 + [GitHub](https://github.com/)